1 Day in Arches National Park Itinerary

 Take your shoes off, go further, and you’ll find the small but hidden Sand Dunes Arch.

 If you are traveling with kids, prepare to stay in this area for a while!
+My kids love the cool sand, which they wanted to play in for hours.

-NOTE: If you are a more experienced hiker, you could do the Fiery Furnace hike in the late afternoon as this is when the sun reacts most intensely with the beautiful red walls of this area.
+ALTERNATIVE AFTERNOON OPTION: If you are a more experienced hiker, you could do the Fiery Furnace hike in the late afternoon as this is when the sun reacts most intensely with the beautiful red walls of this area.

 However, note that the 2 mile Fiery Furnace hike requires a permit (reserve online or by phone) at least 2 days before you plan to do the hike.